cryptoshepherd/bitcoin-node/README.md

 ![Screenshot](setup1.png)

-NOTE: The Key requested is in whirlpool-cli-config.properties file, under whirpool folder,
-      which has been automatically created at first whirpool run
+The Key requested is in whirlpool-cli-config.properties file, under whirpool folder, which has been automatically created at first whirpool run

 ![Screenshot](setup2.png)

 ![Screenshot](setup3.png)

-NOTE: GUI -- Whirpool CLI -- Dojo -- Wallet are now working in synergy
+GUI -- Whirpool CLI -- Dojo -- Wallet are now working in synergy